Configuring Endpoint Templates

 The CLI is now at a level from which you can configure the set and clear thresholds for various message spool events using a queue template.

-For information on how to set and clear thresholds for generating those events for a queue using a queue template, refer to Queue Event Thresholds Using Templates.
+For more information about setting and clearing thresholds for generating those events for a queue using a queue template, see Queue Event Thresholds Using Templates.

 Setting Max Number of Flows That May Bind